luiscarlosgph/how-to/docker/README.md

 Install a nice Docker environment
 ---------------------------------

 What do I mean by nice?
-Docker with CUDA support so we can run [PyTorch](https://pytorch.org/get-started/locally) to train deep learning models and [Portainer](https://www.portainer.io) so we can download images and deploy containers quickly.
+Docker with CUDA support so we can run [PyTorch](https://pytorch.org/get-started/locally) to train deep learning models and [Portainer](https://www.portainer.io) so we can download images and deploy containers quickly with a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).

 1. Uninstall old versions:
     ```